 My husband always makes fun of me because he says my brain is divided into houses.
-I’ve got my work house and my fun house.
-When I’m in my work house, I can’t be bothered until whatever I’m working on is done.
+I’ve got my workhouse and my fun house.
+When I’m in my workhouse, I can’t be bothered until whatever I’m working on is done.
 When I’m in my fun house, I don’t even think about work and can focus solely on having fun and being silly.
 Brain houses people, it’s a thing.

 28. You’ll Never Regret Asking for Help or Advice When You Need It

-I am incredibly stubborn, and used to never ask for help.
+I am incredibly stubborn and used to never ask for help.
 I feared it was a sign of weakness, and I always wanted to appear strong.
 The older I’ve gotten, I realize that’s now totally stupid.
 You’re not weak if you need help and ask for it.
 You’re smart.
 You’ve got a problem and you’re trying to see if someone has the solution because you don’t have it.
-It’s straight up math people.
+It’s straight-up math people.
 We’re all in this together, and most people are keen as pie to offer a lending hand.

 29. Working Out May Not Be Your Thing, But Make It Your Thing

-I struggle with finding a good rhythm when it comes working out.
+I struggle with finding a good rhythm when it comes to working out.
 Sometimes I’m on fire for like a month and won’t let anything get in the way of my workouts.
 And some months I just eat carbs and sit on the couch.
 The thing is, I’m always happier and more energetic when I’m in my workout mode.
 I am not a workout person, but I want to be and I’m never gonna stop trying to be.
-It may be a lifelong struggle, but I’d rather at least try to get Rich & Fit, then not try at all!
+It may be a lifelong struggle, but I’d rather at least try to get Rich & Fit, than not try at all!

 30. Forgive, Let Go & Move Forward